contagon/handbook/handbook/4-leadership-in-the-church-of-jesus-christ.md

 A leader who presides in a Church organization, meeting, or activity ensures that the Lord’s purposes are accomplished.
 In doing this, the leader follows gospel principles, Church policies, and the direction of the Holy Ghost.

 Those who preside follow the example of Jesus Christ in serving with gentleness, meekness, and pure love (see [John 13:13–15](https://www.churchofjesuschrist.org/study/scriptures/nt/john/13.13-15?lang=eng#p13)).
-A calling or assignment to preside does not make the person who receives it more important or valued than others (see [Doctrine and Covenants 84:109–10](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/84.109-10?lang=eng#p109)).
+A calling or assignment to preside does not make the person who receives it more important or valued than others (see [Doctrine and Covenants 84:109–10](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/84.109-110?lang=eng#p109)).

 If you have been called or assigned to preside, follow the Savior’s teaching that “whosoever will be chief among you, let him be your servant” ([Matthew 20:27](https://www.churchofjesuschrist.org/study/scriptures/nt/matt/20.27?lang=eng#p27); see [verses 26–28](https://www.churchofjesuschrist.org/study/scriptures/nt/matt/20.26-28?lang=eng#p26)).
 Counsel with others and seek unity in understanding the Lord’s will and doing His work (see [Doctrine and Covenants 41:2](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/41.2?lang=eng#p2); see also [4.4](4-leadership-in-the-church-of-jesus-christ.md#44-principles-of-effective-councils) in this handbook).

-It is not wise to aspire to preside in any organization in the Lord’s Church (see [Doctrine and Covenants 121:37](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/121.37?lang=eng#p37)).
+It is not appropriate to aspire to preside in any organization in the Lord’s Church (see [Doctrine and Covenants 121:34–37](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/121.34-37?lang=eng#p34)).
 Rather, humbly and faithfully serve in the position to which you are called.
 Strive to accomplish the Lord’s work with an eye single to His glory (see [Doctrine and Covenants 4:5](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/4.5?lang=eng#p5)).
 Trust that the Lord will give you opportunities to grow and to bless Heavenly Father’s children.

 ### 4.2.5 Delegate Responsibility and Ensure Accountability